BansalShivanshu/ai-agent-workshop-yefan/Hands-on-1.md

 ## Instructions:
 - Implement a function `get_animal_category` which calls the OpenAI API to get the animal category of the image.
 [Example API usage](https://platform.openai.com/docs/guides/vision/uploading-and-processing-images)
 - Use the query "Print out the animals in the image dog_a.png." and test the agent.
+Expected result: Dog.

 # Exercise 2: Design a reasoning agent
 This exercise is to get you familiar with designing your own agent for accomplishing a complex task.